Hemitriccus

-Hemitriccus is a genus of small South American birds in the family Tyrannidae.
+Hemitriccus is a genus of small South American birds in the tyrant flycatcher family Tyrannidae.
 They are commonly known as tody-tyrants or bamboo tyrants, but the former name is (or was) also shared with several members of the genus Poecilotriccus.
 Several species from the genus Hemitriccus are very similar, and consequently best separated by their voice.

+Taxonomy

+The genus Hemitriccus was introduced in 1860 by the German ornithologists Jean Cabanis and Ferdinand Heine to accommodate a single species, Muscicapa diops Temminck, 1822, the drab-breasted bamboo tyrant.
+The genus name combines the Ancient Greek hēmi- meaning "half-" or "small" with trikkos, a word for an unidentified small bird that in ornithology signifies a tyrant flycatcher.

 Species

-It contains the following 22 species:
+The genus contains the following 22 species: